Scrotoplasty

 Scrotoplasty, also known as oscheoplasty, is a type of surgery to create or repair the scrotum.
-The history of male genital plastic surgery is rooted in many cultures and dates back to ancient times.
-However, scientific research for male genital plastic surgery such as scrotoplasty began to develop in the early 1900s.
+Scientific research for male genital plastic surgery such as scrotoplasty began to develop in the early 1900s.
 The development of testicular implants began in 1940 made from materials outside of what is used today.
 Today, testicular implants are created from saline or gel filled silicone rubber.
 There are a variety of reasons why scrotoplasty is done.
 Some transgender men and intersex or non-binary people who were assigned female at birth may choose to have this surgery to create a scrotum, as part of their transition.
 Other reasons for this procedure include addressing issues with the scrotum due to birth defects, aging, or medical conditions such as infection.
 For newborn males with penoscrotal defects such as webbed penis, a condition in which the penile shaft is attached to the scrotum, scrotoplasty can be performed to restore normal appearance and function.
 For older male adults, the scrotum may extend with age.
 Scrotoplasty or scrotal lift can be performed to remove the loose, excess skin.
 Scrotoplasty can also be performed for males who undergo infection, necrosis, traumatic injury of the scrotum.

 Reasons for getting a scrotoplasty

 Buried penis or penoscrotal webbing

-Buried penis is a condition when the penis is attached to their scrotum with an excess of skin.
+Buried penis is a condition when the penis is attached to the scrotum with an excess of skin.
 This condition can affect both newborn and adult males.
-Scrotoplasty can be performed to remove the extra skin in the scrotal area and reshape their scrotum.
+Scrotoplasty can be performed to remove the extra skin in the scrotal area and reshape the scrotum.
 Penoscrotal webbing is another condition, where the skin connecting the penis to the scrotum extends along the underside of the penis shaft like a web.
 This condition is easily confused with buried penis.
 Both conditions affect newborn and adult males but they do not always require surgery.
-Scrotoplasty can be considered to remove excess skin in order to restore normal appearance of their scrotum and penis length, which can improve a man's confidence.
+Scrotoplasty can be considered to remove excess skin in order to restore normal appearance of the scrotum and penis length, which can improve a man's confidence.
 In both conditions, the scrotoplasty procedure involves making an incision in the fused part between the penis and scrotum and then reconstructing the scrotum.